timotholt/net40k/database/database-readme.txt

 server is stopped, the database is gone.
 (Best for development).

 FirebaseDbEngine.js is the Google Firebase cloud database.
-It is works well.
+It is really really well.
 Users, Chat messages, and Games are all stored properly on Firebase.

 MongoDbEngine.js is a real mongoDB implementation that writes to